Data Matrix vs. QR Codes

 Get started with your first QR code today

-Enjoy 7 days of free access to QRNow and create custom QR codes that look professional and on-brand.
+Enjoy full access to QRNow and create custom QR codes that look professional and on-brand.
 Sign up in seconds and start creating immediately.

 Create my QR Code